danielmcheng1/drone/writeup.md

 // TBD: insert screenshot of app here

 ## 4. Flask Web Service
-After troubleshooting the photo downloading issue described above, I had 1.5 days remaining to build the front-end web service in Flask.
-Given the tight timeline, I again winnowed down to the following  minimum criteria for completion.
-Note that this lists excludes automatic parsing / counting of cars within the images--as discussed before, this was a useful but not necessary feature of my envisioned service, and hence I chose to drop this so that I could deliver on the below essential features.
+After troubleshooting the photo download issue described above, I had just over a day left to build the front-end web service for displaying the drone images.
+Given the tight timeline, I identified the following  minimum criteria for completion.
+You'll notice that this lists excludes automatic counting of cars within the images: As I mentioned before, this was a useful but not necessary feature of my envisioned service, and hence I chose to drop this so that I could deliver on the most crucial features.
 * Automatic refresh of latest images from drone
 * Fast historical image browsing
-* Playback of historical images
-* Responsive on mobile
+* Responsive on web and mobile

 ### Architecture Design
+From a technical perspective, I broke down my remaining work into the following categories:
+1. __Image Processing__: Stitch and stack photos
+2. __Flask Server__: Find latest images and display on site
+3. __Front-End UI__: Optimize for both web and mobile

+The below diagram shows how these components fit into the higher-level architecture:
 [//]: # diagram
 [left to right]
 SCP sharing folder
+Query latest images
     Images with final stitched/cleaned photos
     Merge to find differences
 -->hugin executor
 -->CV2 image reiszing/rotation
 -->Flask server / Jinja generates  template -->hosting on EC2